 POLIMI: Mainardi Luca

-Scientific qualifications: He is Associate Professor in the field of biosignal and bioimage processing, member of the board of the PhD track in Bioengineeering at POLIMI and responsible for the student Erasmus exchange of the Biomedical Engineering track between POLIMI and the University of Rennes, Zaragoza and Leuven.
+Scientific qualifications: He is Full Professor in the field of biosignal and bioimage processing, member of the board of the PhD track in Bioengineeering at POLIMI and responsible for the student Erasmus exchange of the Biomedical Engineering track between POLIMI and the University of Rennes, Zaragoza and Leuven.
 He published more than 100 papers on peer-reviewed international journals, 2 books and 14 book chapters.
 Member of the Board of the Italian National Group of Bioengineering (GNB) from 2004 to 2007, he is Chair of the IMIA WG7 on “Biomedical Pattern Recognition”.

 Supervision Experience: Supervised 13 PhD students of 3 nationalities, some in co-tutoring with the University of Zaragoza and University of Lund.